usds/us-forms-system/docs/building-a-form/quick-start-example-formjs-file.md

   // The confirmation page component that will render after the user successfully submits the form.
   confirmation: ConfirmationComponent,

+  // An optional array of Route config objects for additional pages/routes that will not have the standard form page title and navigation applied to them
+  additionalRoutes: [
+    {
+      path: 'id-form',
+      component: IDPage,
+      key: 'id-form',
+    },
+  ],

   // The prefix for Google Analytics events that are sent for different form actions.
   trackingPrefix: '',